Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/README.md

 order by total_purchase_amount desc
 ```

-7. calculate percentage of total sales contributed by each region
+7. calculate the percentage of total sales contributed by each region

 ```
 select region,